-Cuba can be expensive for solo travelers, depending on the type of accommodation and activities you choose.
-Hotels and resorts tend to be more expensive than hostels and homestays, and activities such as scuba diving and snorkeling can add up quickly.
-However, there are plenty of budget-friendly options available, such as street food, public transportation, and free walking tours.
+Sicily can be expensive for solo travelers, depending on the type of accommodation and activities you choose.
+Hotels and restaurants tend to be more expensive than other parts of Italy, and the cost of transportation can add up quickly.
+However, there are plenty of budget-friendly options available, such as hostels, Airbnb, and public transportation.

 Explore Palermo: Palermo is the capital of Sicily and is full of history, culture, and amazing food.
 Take a walking tour of the city to explore its many churches, palaces, and markets.